owncloud/ocis/docs/ocis/development/extensions.md

 The Proxy is an API gateway and acts as the single connection point where all external request from users and devices need to pass through.

-To make sure that requests can reach your extensions' API, you need to register one or multiple endpoints at the proxy.
+To make sure that requests can reach your extension's API, you need to register one or multiple endpoints at the proxy.
 This is currently done by manually adding routes to a config file, but will be done dynamically by service discovery in the future.
 The registration is a easy task and can be seen best on the [oCIS Hello example](https://owncloud.dev/extensions/ocis_hello/running/#configure-and-start-ocis).

-As files in ownCloud must always stay private, unless you share them with your friends or coworkers, requests to oCIS have an authenticated user context.
-This user context is also available to your extension and can be used to interact with the users' files.
+As files in ownCloud must always stay private (unless you share them with your friends or coworkers), requests to oCIS have an authenticated user context.
+This user context is also available to your extension and can be used to interact with the user's files.
 How to get the user context and authentication can be seen on the [oCIS Hello example](https://owncloud.dev/extensions/ocis_hello/settings/#account-uuid).

 ### Storage

 oCIS leverages the CS3 APIs and [CS3 REVA](https://github.com/cs3org/reva) as a storage system because it offers a very flexible setup and supports a variety of storage backends like EOS, S3 and of course your local hard drive.
 REVA makes it easy to support more storage backends as needed.

 If you need to interact with files directly, you have the full power of the [CS3 APIs](https://cs3org.github.io/cs3apis/) in your hand.
-With the user context and the users' authentication token, which your extensions gets from the proxy, your extension can make these request in behalf of the user.
+With the user context and the user's authentication token, which your extensions gets from the proxy, your extension can make these request in behalf of the user.

 If your extension needs to store persistent data which is not supposed to live in the user's home folder, there is also a so-called metadata storage, intended for exactly that purpose.
 You should always use the metadata storage in favor of the local filesystem for persistent files, because your extension will then automatically use the storage backend the oCIS admin decides to use.
 For a temporary cache it is perfectly fine to use the local filesystem.